Interactive mode

 # Runs with the pre-configured model automatically

-Tip: When you provide --model after --, it's automatically set as the PATCHPAL_MODEL environment variable, so you can run patchpal without specifying the model again.
+Tip: When you provide --model after --, it's automatically set as the PATCHPAL_MODEL environment variable.

 Learn More¶